rajp152k/cust_dl_lib/log.md

 	- recreating the convenience to manage data in different forms.
 	- from handling, splitting, labelling, vocab creation to any other functionality: added for convenience

+## Optimizer:

+	- creating a generic base optimizer class to allow for minow tweaks resulting in the desired outcome.